gvwilson/tidynomicon/_en/shiny.md

 ![plot of chunk unnamed-chunk-16](../../files/unicef_filename_right.png)

-## Displaying the Data in the File
+## How can I display the data in a file?

 -   Now comes the hard part: updating the chart when the file changes
 -   Trick is to use a **[reactive variable](../glossary/#reactive-variable)**